NadeemJazmawe/Kubernetes_Minikube/README.md

 ```

-you can visit the websites now using:
+You can visit the websites now using:
 * http://localhost/bitcoin
 * http://localhost/ynet
 * http://localhost/gs-boot